 - Navigate to Settings ⚙️> Account > Custom tables and click Create custom table.

 - You can create your custom table from scratch or begin with an example table and modify it as necessary.
-The examples are for common use cases, including datasets related to customers, markets, opportunities, partners, or release history.
+The examples you will see are for common use cases, including datasets related to customers, markets, opportunities, partners, or release history.
 The example tables create a set of relevant custom fields.
 If you use an example table and you'd like to link the custom table to your existing Aha! records, you will still need to set up a relationship custom field.
 See step 4.

 - Add and modify custom fields by clicking the Add custom field option or click on the custom field name to modify the field.

 Owners and contributors on the Enterprise+ plan can add records to any custom table in the account.
 Custom table records are associated with a workspace or parent line.
 They can be viewed and edited from a given workspace or parent line under Info > Custom tables.
 Each tab represents a table with data in the selected product.

 The master-detail relationship allows you to create a custom table that appears and can be edited inline within another record, such as a budget table where you can track costs associated with a strategic initiative.

 The many-to-many relationship custom field functions similar to a predefined-tag field.
 It allows you to associate multiple records from a custom table to your Aha! records.
 For example, associating customers with a feature.